hackclub/hackclub/workshops/notesToSelf/README.md

 TODO can i get some eyes on how to organize this section?

+- we can't sort objects. let's turn our object into an array of keys
+- how do we sort an array
+- write the sort function

 The `.sort()` method is interesting.
 It orders two things at a time, using a comparison function.
 If the comparison function returns a 0, then `.sort()` understands that the two things are equivalent.
 If the comparison function returns a negative number, then `.sort()` puts the first thing before the second thing.
 If the comparison function returns a positive number, `.sort()` puts the second thing before the first thing.

 In our case, we would like to reverse-sort, so we'll output a positive number if we want the first thing placed before the second thing, and a negative number if we want the second thing placed before the first thing.